The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Important safety information:

-- Drowsiness, dizziness, lightheadedness, or blurred vision may occur while you use Apidra cartridges.
+- Drowsiness, dizziness, light-headedness, or blurred vision may occur while you are using Apidra cartridges.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Apidra cartridges with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Do not drink alcohol without discussing it with your doctor.
 Drinking alcohol may increase the risk of developing high or low blood sugar.

-- Do NOT use more than the recommended dose, use Apidra cartridges more often than prescribed, or change the type or dose of insulin you are using without checking with your doctor.
+- Do NOT take more than the recommended dose, use Apidra cartridges more often than prescribed, or change the type or dose of insulin you are using without checking with your doctor.

 - Any change of insulin should be made cautiously and only under medical supervision.
 Changes in purity, strength, brand (manufacturer), type (regular, NPH, lente), species (beef, pork, beef-pork, human), and/or method of manufacture may require a change in dose.